Andrew Curnew: Career

 Curnew is the CEO of KI Equity Corp, a private investment firm reportedly involved in managing dental clinics and real estate holdings.
 He co-owns Willowdale Endodontics and Downtown Toronto Dental.
 He is also linked to properties in Toronto’s upscale Bridle Path neighborhood, including his own mansion featured in high-profile events and media productions.

 Curnew previously held leadership roles in the automotive, IT, and consulting sectors, including as COO of CORADIX Technology Consulting and Vice President of AutoForum.

 Media coverage

 Curnew’s lifestyle has drawn public attention, particularly for lavish events held at his Bridle Path home.
 In 2016, he hosted an engagement party for Jeremy Bieber, Justin Bieber’s father that included a Bengal tiger, drag performers, and a Ferris wheel.
 He again attracted media buzz for hosting the filming of Family Matters by Drake, where he appeared in a red bandana in a garden scene with the artist.

+In 2024, Curnew and Kilislian were involved as defendants in a lawsuit brought by Conrad Black, over the sale of Black's ancestral mansion following his tax issues.
+Having purchased the property in 2023, Curnew requested the immediate dismissal of the claim while telling Toronto Star that their decision to invest in the property came from a dedication to maintaining Bridle Path's esteemed legacy.The lawsuit was ultimately dismissed.